ValentinMargraf/run2survive_schedules/README.md

 ```

 ## Running the code
-The relevant code for our implementation is in the file 'run_schedule.py'.
-Execute the following command:
+The relevant code for our implementation is in the file **run_schedule.py**.
+Assuming, your Conda environment is activated, execute the following command:

 ```bash
 python run_schedule.py

 ```
 This script runs over all scenarios, folds, train-test splits, and calculates the PAR10 score.
-The results will be averaged for each scenario over all 10 folds, normalized, and saved as 'r2ss_normalized_par_10.csv' in the '/results' folder.
+The results will be averaged for each scenario over all 10 folds, normalized, and saved as **r2ss_normalized_par_10.csv** in the **/results** folder.